AqwamCreates/Universal-Character-Cognition-Sampler/README.md

 ### Mirostat_tau: 3

+* It increases the voabulary size on common topics.
+It also reduces the vocabulary size when it becomes specific about certain topics.
 * At 2 = "I must sound perfectly professional at all times"
 * At 3 = "I'm having a normal conversation"
 * At 4 = ""I'm going to be wild and creative"